jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 < Picture 37 >

-The reverse is not true: an embedding procedure can not access an object in a clause unless the object is public.
+The reverse is not true: an embedding procedure cannot access an object in a clause unless the object is public.

 < Picture 38: non public clause member, not referenced by the embedding procedure >